ztimson/legio-30/README.md

 ## About

 Legio XXX is a non-profit re-enactment group from southern Ontario & the north-eastern USA.
-It was established in 2004 with the goal of portraying all aspects of Roman military & civilian life.

 This website was built to help educate the public and advertise events.